England start well in chase to keep Ashes alive

 Nothing, though, will be easy.

-England's bowlers - first through Chris Woakes and backed up by Mark Wood and Stuart Broad - grabbed the momentum, only to see it snatched away by Head's belligerence as darkness tuned into bright evening sunshine.
+England's bowlers - first through Chris Woakes and backed up by Mark Wood and Stuart Broad - grabbed the momentum, only to see it snatched away by Head's belligerence as darkness turned into bright evening sunshine.

 Crawley began England's chase by clipping to the mid-wicket fence in the first over.
-In the next English hearts raced as Duckett survived a review for a catch down the leg side and edged short off second slip off Mitchell Starc.
+In the next English hearts raced as Duckett survived a review for a catch down the leg side and edged short of second slip off Mitchell Starc.

 An over later Duckett was hit on the glove by Pat Cummins.
 He responded by thrashing the Australia captain through the covers before driving him down the ground for four.